Building a REST Service with Scala

 }

-Trait App is mixed to turn Boot object into executable program whereas Configuration trait provide access to the startup settings like host name and port number to run on.
+Trait App is mixed to turn the Boot object into an executable program, whereas the Configuration trait provides access to the startup settings, like the hostname and port number to run on.

-Notice, that MySQL database for the service should be created manually before running the application.
+Notice that the MySQL database for the service should be created manually before running the application.
 By default its name is rest, but you can override this value with db.name entry of application.conf file, as well as user name and password to access it with db.user and db.password settings.
-Database user must have enough rights to be able to create new tables and perform CRUD operations.
+The database user must have sufficient privileges to create new tables and perform CRUD operations.

 You need SBT installed in your system to build this example.
-For SBT installation instructions, please, refer to SBT setup page [16].
-If it has already installed, just execute the following command to run the example of rest service
+For SBT installation instructions, please refer to the SBT setup page [16].
+If it has already been installed, just execute the following command to run the example of the rest service

 $ sbt run